 Once enrolled in this program, you will live at home or on your college campus and visit the Behavioral Health Hospital in Greensboro for at least five hours each weekday for two to four weeks to receive:

-- Dialectical and behavioral therapy, which aims to help you develop constructive ways of acting and includes individual and group therapy.
+- Cognitive behavioral therapy and dialectical skills-based group, which aims to help you develop constructive ways of acting and includes individual and group therapy.

 - Occupational therapy.